-"Tender Agent" means The Bank of New York Mellon, a New York banking corporation, and its successors and assigns appointed in accordance with the 2021 Series E Supplemental Resolution and the 2008-2018 Consolidated Supplemental Resolution.
+"Tender Agent" means The Bank of New York Mellon, a New York banking corporation, and its successors and assigns appointed in accordance with the 2021 Series G Supplemental Resolution.

 "TPT" means the Third Party Transfer Program.

 "Trustee" means the trustee designated as Trustee in the General Resolution and its successor or successors and any other person at any time substituted in its place pursuant to the General Resolution.